hiroshimamiya/EPIB685/README.md

-### Assignments 3 and 4: Analysis, visualization, and interpretation of time-series and areal data (individual work) (20% each)
+### Assignments 3 and 4: Analysis, visualization, and interpretation of time-series and (areal) spatial data (20% each)
 **Overview**
   - The primary objective is to understand introductory concepts for geospatial analysis and visualization and the analysis of time-series data.
   - The secondary objective is to understand challenges associated with spatially and temporally correlated data and perform analysis to account for the dependency of measurement, such as autoregressives models.